 I may preach all things pie, but I do love cake.
 Especially a cake with speckled fruit and a cinnamon-sugar topping, like this Cranberry Christmas Cake!

 Does coffee cake have coffee in it?

 I’m sure some do.
-But typically, no. This Cranberry Cinnamon Coffee Cake recipe doesn’t.
+But typically, no. This cranberry Christmas coffee cake recipe doesn’t.

 Coffee cakes are simply meant to go with coffee.
 They’re a common part of a coffee break, a tradition that goes back to the first coffee houses in the late 16th century, still called Kaffee und Kuchen in Germany.